University Administrative Policies

 • fund-raising events

-Any payments from Foundation established accounts which are deemed to be taxable compensation (such as spousal travel) shall be reported to the individual and the Internal Revenue Service.
+Any payments from the University of New Mexico Foundation established accounts which are deemed to be taxable compensation (such as spousal travel) shall be reported to the individual and the Internal Revenue Service.

 Discounts that are not offered equally to all University employees are prohibited.
 Allowable discounts greater than twenty (20) percent are taxable income and subject to withholding.